Department of Allied Sciences Advising Syllabus

 The academic advising program at NDSU is designed to facilitate the student's intellectual and personal growth, to assist students in using university resources, and to guide students in making informed choices regarding academic and career plans.
-An advisor assists a student in selecting courses to ensure a well-balanced education and helps interpret university and college policies and requirements.
-However, students are fully responsible for their academic decisions including selecting courses, meeting course requisites, co-requisites/prerequisites, and adhering to policies, procedures, and deadlines.
+Advisers assist students in selecting courses to ensure a balanced education and they help interpret university and college policies and requirements.
+However, students are responsible for their academic decisions including the selection of courses, meeting course requisites (co-requisites/prerequisites), and adhering to policies, procedures, and deadlines.